+Understanding business taxes can be difficult.
 The tax system applied by IRS is complex and often unfair.
 Some tax reforms have a huge negative effect on the small businesses.
-Let us discuss the few tax issues that a small business faces:
+Let us discuss a few small business tax issues:

 Tax compliance places a greater burden on Small business